-We have compiled a list of professions where noise exposure is most prevelent.
+We have compiled a list of professions where noise exposure at work is most prevalent.

-Airport ground staff can be subject to extremely loud noises from jet engines exceeding 120 dB on a regular basis.
-This kind of exposure can cause severe damage to your hearing.
-Hearing protection should be worn at all times.
+Airport ground staff can be subject to extremely loud noises from jet engines that exceed 120 decibels on a regular basis.
+This kind of exposure can cause severe hearing damage and airport ground staff should wear hearing protection at all times.

-This may come as a surprise, but although a salon is often a noisy and busy environment, many assumed that the noise level are not dangerous.
-However, some hair dryers can make sounds of between 80 - 90 dB, exceeding the safe noise limit.
+Although a salon is often a noisy and busy environment, many assume that the noise levels are not dangerous.
+However, this may come as a surprise, but some hair dryers can make sounds of between 80 to 90 decibels, exceeding the safe noise limit.

 Gardening is often thought of as a relaxing pastime, however, it also requires frequent use of loud machines.
-Blowers, mowers, hedge trimmers, lawn tractors all have decibel ratings above 85 dB, meaning they pose a real hearing health risk.
-To reduce your exposure to noise, we recommend always using earmuffs or earplugs, even if the machines don't seem very loud.
+Blowers, mowers, hedge trimmers and lawn tractors all have decibel ratings above 85 decibels, meaning that they pose a real hearing health risk.
+To reduce your exposure to noise, we recommend always using earmuffs or earplugs, even if the machine doesn't seem very loud.

-A construction site can be an extremely busy, and noisy place.
-Jackhammers for instance are a whopping 130dB!
-Construction workers should always wear earmuffs whenever operating loud machinery.
+A construction site can be an extremely busy and noisy place.
+Jackhammers, for instance, are a whopping 130 decibels!
+Whenever operating loud machinery, construction workers should always wear earmuffs.
 They should also avoid taking their rest time in loud areas.